 05 of 11

-A hand-sewn back stitch is a strong, reliable stitch.
+A hand-sewn backstitch is a strong, reliable stitch.
 It can be used to mend seams and replace zippers.
-The basic stich is done is this way:
+Here is how you do this basic stitch:

 - Insert the needle into the fabric where you want to start the seam.